4 Geometry operations

 \[ y' = d x + e y + y_\mathrm{off} \tag{4.2}\]

-• .translate(xoff=0.0, yoff=0.0, zoff=0.0)
+• .translate(xoff=0.0, yoff=0.0)

-• .scale(xfact=1.0, yfact=1.0, zfact=1.0, origin='center')
+• .scale(xfact=1.0, yfact=1.0, origin='center')

 • .rotate(angle, origin='center', use_radians=False)

 For example, shifting only requires the \(x_{off}\) and \(y_{off}\), using .translate.
-The code below shifts the y-coordinates of nz by 100 \(km\) to the north, but leaves the x-coordinates untouched:
+The code below shifts the y-coordinates of nz by 100 \(km\) to the north, but leaves the x-coordinates untouched.

 nz_shift = nz.translate(0, 100000)

-geopandas implements local scaling using the .scale method.
+Scaling enlarges or shrinks objects by a factor, and can be applied either globally or locally.
+Global scaling increases or decreases all coordinates values in relation to the origin coordinates, while keeping all geometries topological relations intact. geopandas implements scaling using the .scale method.
 Local scaling treats geometries independently and requires points around which geometries are going to be scaled, e.g., centroids.
 In the example below, each geometry is shrunk by a factor of two around the centroids (Figure 4.5 (b)).
 To achieve that, we pass the 0.5 and 0.5 scaling factors (for x and y, respectively), and the 'centroid' option for the point of origin.
-(Other than 'centroid', it is possible to use 'center', for the bounding box center, or specific point coordinates.)

 nz_scale = nz.scale(0.5, 0.5, origin='centroid')